In 2021, the European Fund for the Balkans (EFB) commissioned Ipsos Strategic Marketing...

 Unfortunately, there is a shortage of public opinion surveys that encompass the entire Western Balkans and allow for comparisons between countries in the region.

-With this in mind, the members of the Balkans in Europe Policy Advisory Group (BiEPAG) have produced policy briefs on their assessment of the data’s implications on the key topics.
+With this in mind, the members of the Balkans in Europe Policy Advisory Group (BiEPAG) were involved in the analysis of the newly formed context and produced policy briefs on their assessment of the data’s implications on the key topics.
+The policy focus was on the Western Balkans in relation to EU integration, elections, civic engagement and conspiracy theories and Western Balkans in times of Pandemic: EU, External Actors and Citizens' Trust.

 Three BiEPAG policy analysis were produced based on the data of the Ipsos regional public opinion poll: